gamma-delta/conlangs/relays/unofficial/ferro.md

 Pi ... go may also be used to group words together to aid understanding.
 It's often used with words such as iet̄ that require more complexity.
 This usage of pi ... go is not mandatory, and is often dropped when used in an adverb moved to the front of a sentence.

-This pattern is almost universally abbreviated on pronouns.
-Each relavent contraction is marked in the Vocabulary section.
-An abbreviated Tu pattern still makes the possessed noun marked for absolutive.

 ## Verb Phrases

 In order to say something like "I like to read books" or "I like reading books," one must use a verb phrase.
 A verb phrase converts an action (in this case, "read books") into a noun useable as a subject or object.